Endowed Faculty Chairs and Endowed Positions

 Dr. Pamela J. Druger, Accounting

 This position, created by gifts from friends and former students of the late S. James Galley, who taught in Augustana College's accounting department for 34 years and worked in the development office following his retirement from teaching.
 This endowment recognizes the life of S. James Galley, Class of 1950, an esteemed teacher, a consummate professional and beloved colleague.
-The fund was enhanced by Duane Swanson, '61, who is an alumnus of the accounting program.
+The fund was enhanced by Duane Swanson, '61, who was an alumnus of the accounting program.
 The holder of the chair will be a senior member of the faculty in accounting and will demonstrate a commitment to both the campus community and the accounting profession.